 • parathyroid glands;

-• large blood vessels.
+• large blood trunks.

 In some cases, ectopic (displaced) fragments are located near the main body of the thyroid gland, for example, to a level below the trachea.